 There is a lot of talk about credit scores lately.
 You see ads online and on television about knowing, tracking, and improving your score constantly.
-However, with all of this information circulating, you don't really see a lot of concrete examples of how your score impacts you.
+However, with all of this information circulating, you don't really see a lot of concrete answers to the question "Why do credit scores matter?"
 Here we show you exactly what the impact of your score is.

 Below we illustrate just how much your score impacts not only your loan rate, but in turn your payment and the total interest paid over the life of the loan.
 This example below shows the impact of a credit score on a $20,000 auto loan with a 60 month (5 year) term.

 While the interest rates in the chart above are not reflective of any specific financial institution, they are still an accurate reflection of the "Risk Based Pricing"model used by the majority of financial institutions to set interest rates on their loan products.
 They use this model to compensate for risk.
 The traditional logic is, the higher the score, the less risky the loan and conversely, the lower the score, the riskier the loan is to the financial institution.
 The more potential risk, the higher the interest rate is set to compensate for the potential loss, should the borrower not repay the loan in full.